 If it taught me anything, it was that coffee is a fool’s paradise full of snobbery and being fake.
 Your coffee won’t go magically stale in 4 hours after you open the bag of beans nor will you die of shame and embarrassment if you *gasp* buy pre-ground coffee.
-You can spend hours and $ to buy a top home machine, high-end beans and still get the worst bitter & watery espresso you ever imagined.
-Every year, right after Christmas, I would have customers tell me about their machines that they had received (usually by a loved one concerned with their daily trip ($$) to the Caffeine Hut to get their fix) and how they no longer needed me.
+You can spend hours and serious money to buy a top home espresso machine, high-end beans, and still get the worst bitter and watery espresso you ever imagined.
+Every year, right after Christmas, I would have customers tell me about their machines that they had received (usually by a loved one concerned with their daily trip ($$) to my Caffeine Hut to get their fix) and how they no longer needed me.
 They’d load up on beans and syrups and wander off.
 And I’d see them in 1-3 months, treading the walk of shame back in.
 I’d never say anything and ask them if they wanted “their regular” (I had a great memory of drinks).
-Most gave up because the machines were either not good enough – truly this is where brand and cost do come into play – pressure is everything and cheap machines don’t do it.
+Most gave up because the machines were either not good enough, truly this is where brand and cost do come into play, pressure is everything and cheap machines don’t do it.
 Or they just couldn’t face the work involved every morning, with the cleanup.
 Or worse, to get a cold blended drink they would brew espresso shots and chill, then they would be watery and bitter – due to the coffee oils being delicate.

-Kirk and I are daily frappe drinkers.
+Kirk and I are semi-daily frappe drinkers, me more than him.
 If you want a go-go fix, you need cold coffee.
-But you don’t want weak coffee – as in normal strength.
+But you don’t want weak coffee, as in normal strength.
 It dilutes your drinks!
 A shot of espresso is 1 to 2 ounces, depending on taste/need to wake up.
 A cup of coffee is 6 ounces (a cup that isn’t a cup…hah!)
 So you say, why not brew coffee 4X strength and chill?
 Well…you lose the wonderful aromatic oils that are so great when the coffee is hot.
 The easy/lazy way to Wakeyville?
-Cold brewed.
+Cold brewed espresso.
 Call it what you want – cold brewed espresso, cold brewed coffee, cold brewed coffee concentrate, cold brewed espresso concentrate, and so on.
 It is so easy you will wonder why you didn’t do this before.
-Because what you get is smooth, non-acid coffee.
+Because what you get is smooth, non-acid concentrated coffee.
 Yum!

 Beyond quality, there is price – which can convince even those who don’t care about the beans.
 Even if I pay $10 a pound for organic coffee beans, I only pay $3.755 to make 64 ounces.
 Well, compared to $10 for the same already made, that is a bargain!
 And even if you don’t want the concentrated flavor of cold brewed espresso, you can add water to it to make a cup of iced coffee.
 2 ounces of the cold brewed concentrate is a serving, add water to taste, say 4 to 8 ounces, over ice, with sweetener and milk if desired.
 The concentrate is 2-3 times strong when you make it.
 And on cost…it can go lower depending on the beans you buy.
 Ethics aside.